BDC Hamburger Icon

 • Test different ads to see which one pulls in the best results.

-Whatever you offer on your social media ads, be sure to broadcast that special on your website and put a contact form front and center so prospects don’t have to hunt for your contact info.
+Whatever you offer on your social media ads, be sure to broadcast that special on your website and put a contact form front and center so prospects don’t have to hunt for your information.
+When someone clicks your social media marketing, they should arrive on your website, recognize where they are and know exactly how to contact you.

-When someone clicks your social media ads, they should arrive on your website, recognize where they are and know exactly how to contact you quickly for the thing they want.
-A word to the wise: Like Google Ads, Facebook ads require ongoing management and maintenance.
-Be sure to build this time cost into your budget at the onset.
-Also, choose a digital marketing strategy that will work best for your business, like advertising on these or any other online platforms geared specifically toward your industry.
+Like Google Ads, Facebook ads require ongoing management and maintenance, so be sure to build this cost into your budget at the onset.
+It’s important to choose a digital marketing strategy that will work best for your business.
+So, consider which online platforms are geared specifically toward your industry and demographic.

 TipBottom line